imdeepmind/imdeepmind.github.io/docs/programming-languages/python/iterators-generators.md

 1.  `__iter__()`: Returns the iterator object itself.
 This method is required for an object to be considered iterable.
 2.  `__next__()`: Returns the next item in the sequence.
 If there are no more items, it raises a `StopIteration` exception.

 In Python, most collections such as lists, tuples, and dictionaries are iterables.
-This means you can loop over them using a `for` loop.
+This means We can loop over them using a `for` loop.
 However, these collections are not iterators themselves.
 They are iterable objects because they implement the `__iter__()` method.
-When you pass an iterable object to the `iter()` function, it returns an iterator.
+When We pass an iterable object to the `iter()` function, it returns an iterator.

 ### Example of Using an Iterator: